-If you want to deliver digital services of any kind, you’ll need compute resources: CPU, memory, storage, and network connectivity.
+If you want to deliver digital services of any kind, you’ll need to compute resources including CPU, memory, storage, and network connectivity.
 Which resources you choose for your delivery, cloud-based or local, is up to you.
 But you’ll definitely want to do your homework first.

-Best Practices for minimizing planned downtime in an SAP environment:
+Best Practices for minimizing planned downtime in a cloud environment:

-Of course, your cloud service provider is expected to manage and safeguard the underlying hardware infrastructure of a deployment, however remote access is your responsibility and, in any case, no system is perfectly secure.
-You’ll have to carefully weigh all the risk scenarios.
+Of course, any cloud service provider is expected to manage and safeguard the underlying hardware infrastructure of a deployment.
+However, your responsibilities lie in the realm of user access management, and it’s up to you to carefully weigh all the risk scenarios.

 Best practices for minimizing security and privacy risks: